vega/altair/doc/user_guide/interactions2.rst

         op_var
     )

-Notice that the effects on the chart are produced entirely within your web browser.
-Once the Vega-Lite chart specification has been created by Altair, the result is an interactive chart that no longer needs a running Python environment.
+Now we can dynamically change the opacity of the points in our chart, using the slider.
+A noteworthy aspect of this chart is that these effects are controlled entirely within your web browser.
+Once the Vega-Lite chart specification has been created by Altair, the result is an interactive chart, and that interactivity no longer requires a running Python environment.

-The above example shows some of the common components used to produce interactivity in Altair:
+The above example includes some of the common aspects of interactive charts produced in Altair:

 - Creating a variable parameter using ``alt.parameter``.
 - Attaching the parameter to a chart using ``add_parameter``.